 Preference points and bonus points cannot be reinstated due to refund of the licenses.

-Nonresident Combination license holders may return their license for a refund for any reason according to the following schedule provided the nonresident certifies that the license was not used.
+Nonresident Combination License holders may return their license for a refund for any reason according to the following schedule provided the nonresident certifies that the license was not used.
 No other licenses than a nonresident combination license qualify for an ‘any reason’ refund.

-80% refund - Postmarked on or before August 1 of the license year
+80% refund - Postmarked on or before Aug.
+1 of the license year

-50% refund without a bow license - Postmarked after August 1 of the license year, but on or before the general big game hunting season (on or before October 21, 2023)
+50% refund without a bow license - Postmarked after Aug.
+1 of the license year, but on or before the general big game hunting season (on or before Oct.
+21, 2023)

-50% refund with a bow license - Postmarked after August 1 but before opening of archery season (on or before September 2, 2023)
+50% refund with a bow license - Postmarked after Aug.
+1 but before opening of archery season (on or before Sept.
+2, 2023)

 Medical emergency: License holders may receive a 90% refund in the event that a medical emergency prevents the license holder from using the license.

 A member of the armed forces who forfeited a license or permit issued through a drawing as a result of deployment outside of the United States is guaranteed the same license or permit, without additional fee, upon application in the year of the member's return from deployment or in the first year that the license or permit is made available after the member's return.
-Please contact Licensing for more information 406-444-2950
+Please contact FWP Licensing for more information, 406-444-2950

 Please contact FWP Licensing at 406-444-2950